bu-ist/bux-grader-configuration/README.md

 In addition a Vagrantfile is provided for quick setup of local development VMs with [Vagrant](http://www.vagrantup.com/).

+## Prerequisites

+In order for the grader to start it must be able to succesfully connect to a running XQueue instance.
+If your course will be hosted on edx.org, contact your program manager to set up your course queue and obtain credentials.
+See the [course author docs on external graders](http://edx.readthedocs.org/projects/edx-partner-course-staff/en/latest/exercises_tools/external_graders.html) for more details.

+For development purposes you might consider standing up your own edX platform using the [edX configuration repository](https://github.com/edx/configuration).
+See the [Wiki page for installation options](https://github.com/edx/configuration/wiki#installation-options).

 ## Getting Started

 Clone this repository to your build machine and install the requirements.